Aksh-Narayana/User-Retention-Prediction-Application/Project_Ideas.md

 # IDEA PROPOSALS:

-## User retention prediction application developers
+## User retention prediction for application developers

 ### Description

 Create a cloud hosted BigQuery machine learning model to determine the likelihood rates of specific users continue to use the app based on the user activity logs.

-Technology Stack = Python,Bigquery(SQL), GCP
+Technology Stack = Python, Bigquery(SQL), GCP

 ## Safety prediction for residents